DPDK/dpdk/doc/guides/howto/af_xdp_cni.rst

 Background
 ----------

-The standard `AF_XDP PMD`_ initialization process involves loading an eBPF program onto the kernel netdev to be used by the PMD.
+The standard :doc:`../nics/af_xdp` initialization process involves loading an eBPF program onto the kernel netdev to be used by the PMD.
 This operation requires root or escalated Linux privileges and thus prevents the PMD from working in an unprivileged container.